 Water, plumbing and bathroom fittings

-Repair category: 1
+Repair category:

 Notes No obvious significant defects noted to accessible plumbing or sanitary fittings.
 It is essential that all wall linings, tile grout, seals, etc are maintained in good condition.
-Failure to do so can lead to concealed defects behind wall finishes, and below the bath/shower tray.
+Failure to do so can lead to concealed defects behind wall finishes, and below fittings.

-Heating and hot water

-Repair category: 1

-Notes No significant defects were noted to the hot water system, however, it should be appreciated that this has not been tested.
-No obvious significant defect was noted to the heating system, although this has not been tested.
+Heating and hot water Repair category: 1 Notes No obvious significant defect was noted to the heating/hot water system, although this has not been tested.
 The boiler's service history should be checked by referring to the service records.
 If there is no record of a recent service, the boiler should be checked by an appropriately qualified person.